 Showcasing the filmmakers, screenwriters, and artists that use the medium of film to tell a story.

-Lanesboro Arts is committed to sharing the art and impact of cinematic storytelling through its partnerships with regional film festivals and other filmmakers.
+Lanesboro Arts is committed to sharing the art and impact of visual storytelling through its partnerships with regional film festivals and other filmmakers.
 Since 2012, Lanesboro Arts has collaborated with the Frozen River Film Festival (FRFF) on an annual basis to screen documentary films at the historic St. Mane Theatre.
 FRFF is a multi-day Festival that takes place the second weekend of February in Winona, MN and offers documentary films and programming that educates and activates our community to become involved in the world.

 For local and regional independent filmmakers, the St. Mane Theatre offers a welcoming and intimate traditional theatre environment for them to debut or present their work.
 Please contact firstname.lastname@example.org about screening your project at the St. Mane.
 Lanesboro Arts serves as the fiscal agent of Lanesboro Community Theater, who has been producing September silent movie nights in Sylvan Park that star local citizens since 2012.